Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Introduction

-\item[-] \underline{Issue 3} (Adapted scalar product and coercivity): For the single soliton blowup construction in \cite{CGMNcpam21}, in the radial sector and in the partial mass framework the linearized operator is a self-adjoint Schr\"odinger operator.
-Thus the knowledge of exact eigenfunctions implies a spectral gap estimate via Sturm-Liouville theory.
-This is not the case for the multiple-collapse blowup treated in this work due to the non-radial, non-local structure of the linearized operator $\Ls^z$ around the multisoliton (see \eqref{def:LszNot}).
-There is, to our knowledge, no scalar product for which it is self-adjoint.
-To overcome this issue, we develop a new concept of matched scalar product, which is the Hilbert space counterpart to matched asymptotic expansions.
+To overcome this issue, we develop a new concept of matched scalar product to produce a globally defined Lyapunov function.
+It is the Hilbert space counterpart to matched asymptotic expansions.
 Namely, the linearized operator $\Ls^z$ involves a singular limit as the scale of the stationary states collapse.
-Two limiting operators appear at the scale of the stationary states $\Ls_0$, and at the parabolic self-similar scale $\mathcal H_\beta$. $\Ls_0$ is self-adjoint for a nonlocal scalar product derived from the linearization of the free entropy functional at the ground state minimizer $U$, and $\mathcal H_\beta$ is self-adjoint in a suitably weighted $L^2$ space as it is a Focker-Planck type operator.
-We are able to match these two scalar products into a single one \eqref{def:scalar12_intro} for which $\Ls^z$ is to leading order symmetric, and dissipative provided certain orthogonality conditions are satisfied.
-The design of this matched scalar product is crucial in the derivation of the coercivity estimate for $\Ls^z$, where the main outcome is Proposition \ref{Prop:coercive-Lz-global}. \\
+Two limiting operators appear at the scale of the stationary states $\Ls_0$, and at the parabolic self-similar scale $\mathcal H_\beta$. $\Ls_0$ is self-adjoint for a nonlocal scalar product derived from the Hessian of the free entropy functional at the ground state minimizer $U$, and $\mathcal H_\beta$ is self-adjoint in a suitably weighted $L^2$ space as it is a Focker-Planck type operator.
+We are able to match these two scalar products into a single one \eqref{def:scalar12_intro} for which $\Ls^z$ is to leading order symmetric, and satisfies a dissipative coercivity estimate provided certain orthogonality conditions are satisfied, see Proposition \ref{Prop:coercive-Lz-global}. \\

+\item[-] (iii) \emph{Refinement of the solution for nonlinear and modulational analysis}.
+In order to construct a solution of the full nonlinear problem, The two new ideas for the linearized analysis (i) and (ii) above need to be supplemented by nonlinear corrections to the approximate solution, the determination of suitable nonlinear evolution equations for its modulation parameters, along with a suitable decomposition and design of norms to show decay estimates for the subleading part of the remainder $\tilde u$.
+There are two key technical novelties in the present context.